Engagement

 Prizes and Partnerships Portfolio Team

 All AAWP prizes are managed by the Prizes and Partnerships Portfolio team.
-In 2020, this is Julia Prendergast, Katrina Finlayson, and Daniel Juckes.
+In 2026, this is Julia Prendergast, Sarah Giles, and Lili Pâquet.

 Please feel welcome to contact us via email with any queries about AAWP prizes.

-Julia Prendergast
+Associate Professor Julia Prendergast

 Letter in support of NTEU